tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/get_server_ports.md

 # Get all server ports

 A ClickHouse server can open network ports for the 3 supported interface types in ClickHouse: native TCP, HTTP and gRPC.
 Whether you use a single ClickHouse server, or a cluster of them, it can be very useful to find out which ports these interfaces are bound to.
-You could get this information from the host machine's OS, but ClickHouse makes it easy to get the information with SQL!
+You could get this information from the host machine's OS, but ClickHouse makes it easy to get the information with SQL.

 The `getServerPort` function will return the port number for the given interface.